 “This programme has enabled me to develop as a leader and understand the roles that involves.
 It has helped me to identify my own leadership styles and how to use this to hold others to account.
 I am now confident in leading others in a coaching role. ”

-“I have learnt an incredible amount on the face to face modules.
+“I have learnt an incredible amount on the face to face sessions.
 Learning different styles of leadership has made me re-evaluate my current model.
 I no longer ‘assume’ what we do is the best way of doing things”

 “This is the best CPD I have ever received, a completely cohesive programme that really tackled the key issues of leadership - Feb 2018”

 “I am gaining so much from this course especially my ability to reflect on different practices.
 Everything we have read and discussed has been very relevant to the Headteacher role and our projects - Jan 2018”